 TNE takes less than 30 minutes and can be incorporated into a standard office visit.
 It can also be scheduled as a separate short procedure.
 The procedure is performed in the office without sedation.
 Patients can drive themselves home and wear standard street clothing.

 Patients sit in a standard examination chair in the examination room.
 Topical anesthesia (lidocaine) and decongestion (Afrin) are applied to one of the nasal passages.
 A small amount of lidocaine liquid is swallowed to help numb the throat and esophagus.
 A flexible endoscope (camera) is then passed through one of the nasal passages into the throat and down into the esophagus.
 Air is puffed into the esophagus and stomach, which can cause some burping.

 Individuals can experience discomfort in the nose, the throat and the stomach, which stops when the endoscope is removed.
 Some individuals might feel lightheaded.
 The camera is then advanced to the end of the esophagus and into the stomach.
 Video images are taken during the examination to review with the patient at the end of the visit.

 Patients will have a numb throat for 45 minutes to an hour after the procedure.
 They should not have anything to eat or drink for one hour after the procedure to make sure they don't aspirate (have food or liquid go down "the wrong pipe").
 The nose can sometimes be a little sore after the procedure.
 Taking Tylenol should be sufficient to control any discomfort related to this.

-The Otolaryngologists have specialized training in disorders of the larynx, trachea, and esophagus.
-These specialists (Laryngologists) have extensive experience with TNE and other office procedures and use multiple relaxation techniques to make the procedure as fast, effective and comfortable as possible.
+Our otolaryngologists have specialized training in disorders of the larynx, trachea and esophagus.
+These specialists (laryngologists) have extensive experience with TNE and other office procedures and use multiple relaxation techniques to make the procedure as fast, effective and comfortable as possible.